Scientific Name

 Description

-+Myrtillocalycium 'Polyp' is a spectacular example of a graft-chimera.
-It is a colorful red and green columnar cactus.
-This very rare and unusual cactus is quite unstable and tends to revert to common red Gymnocalycium shoots.
++Myrtillocalycium 'Polyp' is a spectacular example of a graft chimera.
+It is a rare, colorful cactus with unusual stems in shades of green, yellow, pink, and red.
+This plant is quite unstable and tends to revert, producing red Gymnocalycium shoots.
+Each specimen is unique.

 Hardiness